stuartshay/nyc-landmarks-vector-db/memory-bank/projectbrief.md

 6. Enable conversation memory for the chatbot
 7. Support filtering by landmark ID
 8. Integrate with CoreDataStore API exclusively as the data source
+9. Integrate Wikipedia articles associated with landmarks into the vector database
+10. Enable combined search across both PDF reports and Wikipedia content

 ## Key Goals
 - Create a system that can answer detailed questions about NYC landmarks
-- Enable semantic search across the landmark documentation
+- Enable semantic search across the landmark documentation and associated Wikipedia articles
 - Build a foundation for a conversational AI about NYC landmarks
 - Create a scalable, maintainable architecture for the system
 - Implement secure credential management using Google Cloud Secret Store
 - Set up CI/CD pipeline using GitHub Actions
+- Integrate multiple data sources (PDF reports and Wikipedia) to enhance information quality
+- Provide proper source attribution in search results and chat responses

 ## Success Criteria
 - Successfully extract and process text from PDF reports
 - Generate high-quality embeddings for all landmark documents
+- Fetch, process, and store Wikipedia article content for landmarks
-- Store embeddings in Pinecone with appropriate metadata
+- Store embeddings in Pinecone with appropriate metadata for source attribution
 - Create functional API endpoints for querying the vector database
 - Enable chatbot functionality with conversation memory
 - Implement secure credential management
 - Document the system thoroughly
+- Provide clear source attribution to distinguish PDF content from Wikipedia content